 Always ensure that you note down any developments that may happen as you gain experience and keep practising.
 Learn from both the hits and misses.

-After you’ve identified your passion, you need to have knowledge about the level of demand for your skills.
+After you’ve identified your passion, you need to know the level of demand for your skills.
 Taking a plunge into a career that has a low demand can be risky.
 Same with the one that has a large number of competitors.

 However, the number of competitors shouldn’t deter you from pursuing your passion.